 One of the country’s foremost archaeometallurgists, Alan is a specialist in the pre-modern process of creating and working with metals.
 For more than 20 years, he has been studying arms and armour at the Wallace Collection in order to shed light on the techniques by which they were made.
 Alan will share his processes and findings, focusing particularly on the use of cutting edge technology to learn about ancient materials.

 David James is a highly-skilled blacksmith with extensive experience of conserving historic metalwork at many of the country’s most prestigious heritage sites.
 He is the fifth generation of his family to run George James & Sons in Northampton.
 David will be using the practice of fixing and filling with lead as a case study for using traditional materials and techniques, looking at the pros and cons and addressing the question – we can, but should we, and why might we choose to?

 Geoff is a consultant specialising in historic metalwork and machinery.
 His vast experience comes from his position as Managing Director of Dorothea Restoration Engineers Ltd, of which he was a founder.
 For over thirty years he managed complex engineering and metalwork restoration contracts on important sites throughout the UK.
 Geoff is Course Leader of the Architectural & Structural Metalwork Conservation course at West Dean College, and Council member of the National Heritage Ironwork Group, The Avon Industrial Buildings Trust and the Museum of Bath at Work.
 He has contributed to a number of books on practical conservation, and lectures widely on the subject.
-Geoff will join the panel discussion on repairs.
+Geoff will join the panel discussion on repairs to cast iron.

 We are very grateful to NHIG Council member Kate Jennings of Coode Conservation Partnership for organising this day, and to NHIG Trustee Bethan Griffiths of The Ironwork Studio for consulting on programme content.